JeSappelleRoot/HowTo-OwnTrack/README.md

 To secure some directories, we needs authentification with login and password.

-Use `htpasswd -c -B .owntracks.passwd <USERNAME HERE>` to create a login and a associated password.
+Use `htpasswd -c .owntracks.passwd <USERNAME HERE>` to create a login and a associated password.
 This account will be used to access on restricted pages.
 > You can add new users with the same command, without `-c` argument (to add to the file)
+> **Using `bcrypt` algorithm with `htpasswd` can cause 500 errors with nginx**